Claudette Colvin: Early life

-Claudette Colvin was born Claudette Austin in Montgomery, Alabama, on September 5, 1939, to Mary Jane Gadson and C. P. Austin.
+Claudette Colvin was born Claudette Austin in Birmingham, Alabama, on September 5, 1939, to Mary Jane Gadson and C. P. Austin.
 When Austin abandoned the family, Gadson was unable to financially support her children.
 Colvin and her younger sister, Delphine, were taken in by their great aunt and uncle, Mary Anne and Q. P. Colvin, whose daughter, Velma, had already moved out.
 Colvin and her sister referred to the Colvins as their parents and took their last name.

 When they took Claudette in, the Colvins lived in Pine Level, a small country town in Montgomery County, the same town where Rosa Parks grew up.
 When Colvin was eight years old, the Colvins moved to King Hill, a poor black neighborhood in Montgomery where she spent the rest of her childhood.

 Two days before Colvin's 13th birthday, Delphine died of polio.
 Not long after, in September 1952, Colvin started attending Booker T. Washington High School.
 Despite being a good student, Colvin had difficulty connecting with her peers in school due to grief.
-She was also a member of the NAACP Youth Council, where she formed a close relationship with her mentor, Rosa Parks.
+She was a member of the NAACP Youth Council, where she formed a close relationship with her mentor, Rosa Parks.